ThoughtWorksInc/DeepLearning.scala-website/_drafts/Announcing-DeepLearning.scala-2.0.0.md

 layout: post
 ---

-Today, we are happy to announce DeepLearning.scala 2.0.0, the new stable release of DeepLearning.scala, a simple library for creating complex neural networks.
+Today, we are happy to announce DeepLearning.scala 2.0.0, the new stable release of DeepLearning.scala, a simple library for creating complex neural networks from object-oriented and functional programming constructs.

+* DeepLearning.scala runs on JVM, can be used either in standalone JVM applications or a Jupyter Notebooks.
+* DeepLearning.scala is expressive.
+Various types of neural network layers can be created by composing `map`, `reduce` or other higher order functions.
+* DeepLearning.scala supports plug-ins.
+There are various plug-ins providing algorithms, models, hyperparameters or other features.
+* All the above features are statically type checked.

 ## Features in DeepLearning.scala 2.0